jiaweixu3/Mobile-Application-FoodManager/README.md

 Our [team meeting minutes](https://git.uwaterloo.ca/j2mascar/mobileapplications/-/wikis/Meeting-Minutes) includes details about what was discussed in each of the meetings

+Our [database-schema](https://git.uwaterloo.ca/j2mascar/mobileapplications/-/wikis/Database-Schema) includes the Mermaid.js code on how the App will be structured.

 Our milestone for [Sprint 1](https://git.uwaterloo.ca/j2mascar/mobileapplications/-/milestones/2) is included here.

 Our milestone for [Sprint 2](https://git.uwaterloo.ca/j2mascar/mobileapplications/-/milestones/3) is included here